IsolationIsTheKey/Generation-of-SPICE-netlist-files-using-Neural-Networks/README.md

 ![Alt Text](images/NN.jpg)

+Bachelor's Thesis : "Generation of SPICE netlist files using neural networks"
+University: Technical University of Cluj-Napoca
+Program: Bachelor's Degree in Electronics and Telecommunications
+Author: Daniil Zabunov
+Year: 2024

+English Summary of the Project

 1.1 State of the Art

 Artificial intelligence (AI) in computer science focuses on creating systems and algorithms to